 - The ability to access “best-in-class” skills – by leveraging a SIAM operating model, IT organizations now have greater access to expertise across a wider range of technologies from a broader range of suppliers.

 - Increased accountability – the scope of service integration and management contracts allows for greater transparency and clarity of the services being provided, allowing IT organizations to hold service providers accountable for their element of the end-to-end service chain.

 - Flexibility in the service provider model – in theory, SIAM provides the ability for organizations to adopt a more flexible model, whereby service providers can be onboarded/offboarded with greater ease.
 In practice, organizations prefer a stable environment but, as SIAM contracts mature, this feature will undoubtedly start to be seen more commonly.

 - The ability to introduce competitive tension for commodity services – SIAM provides organizations with the opportunity to allow service providers in the ecosystem to bid for specific projects, based upon their core capabilities.
 This aspect is most commonly seen in discrete projects with less-complex deliverables, such as application development.

 - The development and ownership of intellectual property – SIAM enables organizations to define and own their own data models, processes, procedures, and operating models – supporting the ability to flexibly onboard and offboard service providers without a loss of specialized knowledge and/or capabilities.
 In addition, this ownership allows organizations to easily take control in assessing and improving their operating models.

 So that’s some of the key whys and whats of SIAM.
-You can find out more in this SIAM whitepaper.
-Please also look out for part two of this two-part blog series that looks at the realities of SIAM.
+Please also look out for part two of this two-part service integration and management blog series that looks at the realities.